RudyTheDev/SharpVoronoiLib/README.md

 # Dependencies

-The main library is compiled for .NET (Core) 6.0 and .NET Standard 2.0 at C# 8.0 and targets compatible OSes - Windows, Linux & macOS - and frameworks like Xamarin, Mono, UWP, or Unity.
+The main library is compiled for .NET 8.0 and .NET Standard 2.0 and targets compatible OSes - Windows, Linux & macOS - and .NET and Mono frameworks - Xamarin, Mono, UWP, Unity, etc.

 # Credits